-There is a standing "Letter of Agreement" dated April 12, 2004 on file at Central Office that states "In the event the State of Michigan returns to the 180-day school calendar requirement or if there is agreement to do so among the Saugatuck Board of Education and the Saugatuck Teachers (Educational) Association, the school calendar will revert to the 2003-04 school year calendar.
-Any changes or modifications to future school calendars will begin with the 20003-04 school year."
-(NOTE: in the 2003-04 school calendar, Saugatuck Public Schools had 185 Teacher Days, 177 Student Days (1,125 clock hours).
+There is a standing "Letter of Agreement" dated April 12, 2004 on file at Central Office that states "In the event the State of Michigan returns to the 180-day school calendar requirement or if there is an agreement to do so among the Saugatuck Board of Education and the Saugatuck Teacher Association, SEA, the school calendar will revert to the 2003-04 school year calendar.
+Any changes or modifications to future school calendars will begin with the 2003-04 school year.
+(NOTE: in the 2003-04 school calendar, Saugatuck Public Schools had 185 Teacher Days, 177 Student Days (1/125 clock hours).

-As part of the August 9, 2006 Tentative Agreement also on file at Central Office, both parties (Saugatuck Board of Education and the Saugatuck Educational Association) "mutually agreed that if the insurance increases 12% (twelve percent) over the previous years, this section of the contract is subject to negotiations.
+As part of the August 9, 2006 Tentative Agreement also on file at Central Office, both parties (Saugatuck Board of Education and the Saugatuck Teacher (Educational) SEA) "mutually agreed that if the insurance increases 12% (twelve percent) over the previous years, this section of the contract is subject to negotiations".